aisu-wata0/Spermack/README.md

 In SillyTavern, open OpenAI settings(sliders tab).
 Select GPT-4 as the OpenAI Mode.
 In the Reverse Proxy box under that, paste in the IP in your clipboard.
 In the API tab, hit connect.
 Congratulations!

+# Check Your Settings

+Settings are in config.js.

+If you expect small messages from the AI, you HAVE to disable a feature of automatic retry on small messages (which are usually jailbreak fails), set this to `0`:  `minimum_response_size: 222,`

 <h1 align="center">Troubleshooting</h1>